 However, if there’s one place that should be on your itinerary, it’s Fremantle.
 This little coastal city, just south of Perth, has an amazing history, unbelievable food, and a laid-back, quirky vibe.
 It would be easy to come for a few days and find yourself in town a bit longer.
 Fremantle is a maritime city, and still home to a working commercial port.
 The harbour has a great atmosphere- lots of great restaurants and bars, the freshest seafood you’ll find, and tourists and locals alike enjoying the gorgeous boats, fresh air, and delicious food.
 It’s also rich in history, architecture, and culture.

-It attracts artists, creatives, backpackers, and brewers- seriously, Little Creatures Brewery makes some of the best beers you’ll come across in Australia!
+It attracts artists, creatives, backpackers, tourists and brewers- seriously, Little Creatures Brewery makes some of the best beers you’ll come across in Australia!

 History (or dark tourism) buffs shouldn’t miss Fremantle Prison.
 This convict-era prison, which was, in fact, built by convicts, first came into operation in the 1850s, before finally being shut down in 1991.
 It’s now open to the public and is also a World Heritage Site.
 This large complex was the home of much violence, hardship, and overcrowding, and a visit is a great way to learn more about the horrible history of convict times in Australia.